 In the financial statements, the treatment of unrecognized actuarial gain or loss and unrecognized past service cost in the balance sheet is different from in the consolidated financial statements.
 In the non-consolidated balance sheet, the amount after subtracting pension assets from the amount after adding and/or subtracting unrecognized actuarial gain or loss and unrecognized past service cost to or from retirement benefit obligations is posted as provision for retirement benefits.

-7. Application of a consolidated taxation system
+7. Application of the group tax sharing system

-The Company uses the consolidated taxation system.
+The Company applies the group tax sharing system.